UConn takes on Boston College and the Boston Breakers reserves.

 UConn vs Maine Women's Soccer

 With the completion of the 2015 season, Tsantiris celebrated 35 years as head coach of the Huskies and was awarded the 2015 AAC Coach of the Year Award.
-He led UConn to a 19-4-0 season and allowed no losses at home.
+He led UConn to a 19-4-0 season and had a perfect home record, 10-0-0.
 UConn finished with an 8-1 conference record, which earned the team the American Athletic Conference regular season title.
 The Huskies earned an at-large bid and made their 30th NCAA appearance in 2015, hosting Siena in the first round.
-UConn advanced to the third round of the NCAA CHampionship for the first time since 2007, where the Huskies were knocked out by Rutgers.
+UConn advanced to the third round of the NCAA Championship for the first time since 2007, where the Huskies were knocked out by Rutgers.

 After an uncharacteristic three-year hiatus, Tsantiris returned UConn to the NCAA Tournament in 2014 thanks to a 14-5-5 record.
 The Huskies received an auto-bid for the tournament after winning their first American Conference Championship.
 Entering the 2014 Tournament as the No. 4 seed, UConn knocked off Tulsa at home by a score of 1-0 and then defeated top-seed and nationally ranked UCF by the same score in the semifinals.
 Facing tournament host USF in the title game, UConn played the Bulls to a scoreless draw before advancing and winning the crown in penalty kicks.
 UConn went on to reach the second round of the NCAA Tournament, falling at No. 8 Penn State after taking down New Hampshire at home.